silvenon/css-customs/readme.md

 }
 ```

-Configure postcss-preset-env to use globals when compiling CSS files:
+Configure postcss-preset-env to use customs when compiling CSS files:

 ```js
 // postcss.config.js